The Faculty of Health Sciences’ vision is to be a centre of excellence in health sciences that is locally relevant and globally competitive.

 With the birth of democracy in 1994, the Faculty chose participation, inclusivity and social justice, which exemplify the primary healthcare (PHC) approach, as the lead theme to move away from the past injustices and exclusivity in health sciences education.
 In 1995, Prof Jeffrey Dumo Baqwa became the Faculty’s first African black appointment, as the first Professor of Primary Healthcare.

 Since then, the Faculty has changed significantly, modernising its curriculum, transforming its demographics and substantially increasing its admissions.
 Teaching platforms have extended beyond the Cape Town Metro area to include rural clinical teaching sites in Vredenburg and George.
 Across the Faculty, many of our programmes are impacting national and global policy through advocacy for social justice in health for the poor, women, children, those with disabilities, the elderly and other vulnerable groups.

 In terms of management, history was made with the appointment of its first Dean of colour, Prof Nicky Padayachee, followed by Prof Marion Jacobs who was also the first female dean.
 Since its establishment, the Faculty has had 13 Dean’s.
-It is currently managed by Interim Dean Prof Gregory Hussey until the appointment of Prof Bongani Mayosi, head of Medicine, as the new Dean in September 2016.
-He will make history as the first African black dean appointed in the Faculty.
+It is currently managed by Dean Prof Bongani Mayosi who has made history as the first black African dean appointed in the Faculty.

 In 2012, the Faculty celebrated its Centenary with a series of commemorative events highlighting its major contributions to health care and academic medicine over the years.
 See Centenary activities.